 Teach English As A Foreign Language in Chile – Where and How

-  You can teach English as a foreign language in Chile and enjoy travelling and earning at the same time.
+You can teach English as a foreign language in Chile and enjoy traveling and earning at the same time.
 Chile is a perfect blend of natural and cultural beauty, with mountains, beautiful sea sides and even deserts.
-There is never shortage of new places to see or things to do.
+There is never a shortage of new places to see or things to do.
 Since the country is seeing a fast economic development, there is an increasing demand for English language skills, and many schools are keen to employ TEFL teachers.

 Where to Teach English In Chile

 The capital city of Santiago is the best place to settle down as an English teacher in Chile.
-The jobs available here are promising, offer long term contracts and pay better than anywhere in the country.
+The jobs available here are promising, offer long-term contracts and pay better than anywhere in the country.
 Chile is looking for competitive teachers in almost all sectors, from public schools or private academies to business training.
 Although you can easily find teaching jobs in Chile online, most employers would expect you to be in the country for interviews.

 Teaching English in Private Language Academies

 - Offer the highest demand for overseas English teachers